archangelsupremacy/IncognitoBasePlate/README.md

 - 👋 Hi, I’m @IncognitoBasePlate
 - 👀 I’m interested in Game scripting
 - 🌱 I’m currently learning XML, Java and HTML
-- 💞️ I’m looking to collaborate on backdooring roblox games and making exploits
+- ✨ I’m looking to collaborate on backdooring roblox games and making exploits
-- 📫 How to reach me You can reach out to me on discord my name is EvoAkechi#2574 message to clover#2749 and her retarded friends, stop doxxing people lmafo
+- 📫 How to reach me, You can reach out to me on discord my name is EvoAkechi#2574 message to clover#2749 and her retarded friends, stop doxxing people lmafo

 <!---